RICHFIELD FINANCIAL SERVICES LIMITED CIN: L65999WB1992PLC055224

 Effective risk management system including appraisal, internal audit and inspections.

 Risk management forms an integral part of our business as we are exposed to various risks relating to our business.
 The objective of our risk management system is to measure and monitor the various risks we are subject to and to implement policies and procedures to address such risks.
-We have an internalaudit system which consists of audit and inspection, for risk assessment and internal controls.
+We have an internal audit system which consists of audit and inspection, for risk assessment and internal controls.
 The audit system comprises of accounts audit.

 Internal Audit Department

-Our internal audit department assists in the management of operational risk using our centralised monitoring systems.
+Our internal audit department assists in the management of operational risk using our centralized monitoring systems.
 Separate divisions of our internal audit department are in place to handle the audit of the departments of the corporate office and those of the branch offices.
 The audits of our branches are divided into two categories:

-(i) Audit and (ii) Inspection.
+(i) Audit and

-Logo IIFL Customer Care Number
+IIFL Customer Care Number

 (Gold/NCD/NBFC/Insurance/NPS)